-3.3.5 Storm Water Control Features
+3.3.5 Stormwater Control Features

-The storm water control features at the facility were observed to be in fair condition.
-At the time of the visual observation, the only permanent storm water control feature at the facility was a run-on control channel that is designed to convey stormwater from west to east along the south end of the facility.
+The stormwater control features at the facility were observed to be in fair condition.
+At the time of the visual observation, the only permanent stormwater control feature at the facility was a run-on control channel that is designed to convey stormwater from west to east outside the southern limit of the facility.
 The run-on control channel is armored with riprap.
 Relatively large shrubs were observed to be growing in the flow path.
 The shrubs do not pose a threat to structural stability, but they should be removed periodically to help maintain the channel's flow capacity.
 The typical condition of the run-on control channel is depicted in Photograph 5.